zammad/zammad-org/src/de/reference/rest-api/cti.md

 Verfügbare `Attribute` und <Badge type="info" text="Beispiel-Daten" />:

 `event` <Badge type="info" text="newCall"/>
-: Zammad mitteilen, dass es einen neuen Anruf gibt.
+:
+  Tell Zammad there is a new call.

 `from` <Badge type="info" text="4930555716000"/>
-: Nummer, von der der Anruf ausgeht.
-Kann auch `anonymous` sein.
+:
+  Number that initiated the call.
+Can be `anonymous` as well.

 `to` <Badge type="info" text="4930555716000"/>
-: Nummer, die aufgerufen wird.
+:
+  Number that is being called.

 `direction` <Badge type="info" text="in"/>
-: Die Richtung des Anrufs.
-Wenn Ihr Agent einen Anruf initiiert, ist dies `out`.
-Anrufe von externer Seite an Sie sind `in`.
+:
+  The call direction.
+If your agent initiates a call, this will be `out`.
+Calls from external side to you are `in`.

 `callId` <Badge type="info" text="53ba82e2bd6d12d9fb2d3838f0cfb070"/>
 : Eine ID, die für den Anruf eindeutig ist.
 Zammad verwendet diese ID zur Identifizierung eines